-4.3.1 TC encourages a facilitated conversation whenever practical and appropriate.
+- 4.3.1 TC encourages a facilitated conversation whenever practical and appropriate.
 A facilitated conversation may take place only if the complainant and respondent both agree to participate.
-A matter is resolved through a facilitated conversation only if all parties agree on the resolution.

-4.3.2 Academic Integrity: If, after following the procedure for personal resolution above, a resolution is not reached, the instructor and student may approach the Program Director (or Department Chair if the instructor is the Program Director) following their discussion and decide to move forward with a facilitated conversation.
+A matter is resolved through a facilitated conversation only if all parties agree on the resolution. - 4.3.2 Academic Integrity: If, after following the procedure for personal resolution above, a resolution is not reached, the instructor and student may approach the Program Director (or Department Chair if the instructor is the Program Director) following their discussion and decide to move forward with a facilitated conversation.
 The Program Director or Department Chair may then facilitate a conversation between the instructor and the student to discuss the allegations and a possible resolution of the matter.
-If as part of the facilitated conversation, a resolution is agreed to that involves the imposition of sanctions, these will be issued by the Program Director or Department Chair and should be communicated in writing to the student.
+If as part of the facilitated conversation, a resolution is agreed to that involves the imposition of sanctions, these will be issued by the Program Director or Department Chair and should be communicated in writing to the student. - 4.3.3 General Misconduct: In situations involving alleged general misconduct, any involved party may contact the Director of Graduate Student Life & Development with a request for a facilitated conversation.
+The Director of Graduate Student Life & Development or a designee may then facilitate a conversation between the parties to discuss the allegations and a possible resolution of the matter.
+If as part of the facilitated conversation, a resolution is agreed to that involves the imposition of sanctions, these will be issued by the Director of Graduate Student Life & Development or designee. - 4.3.4 Ombuds Office Mediation: The parties may ask the TC Ombuds to mediate a dispute.
+The mediation must be agreed to by both parties.
+The TC Ombuds is independent from the College's administration and determines the procedures under which the mediation will take place.